Earthy Farmhouse Living Room Design Plan

 I love love love this chair, it would be so perfect, unfortunately a little out of my budget.

-I love this chair as well, but ultimately it felt a little too modern.
+This chair is great, too, but ultimately it felt a little too modern.

 It was tough to decide on a chair, I love the look of the leather because I felt that it added another beautiful element to the room, but I also loved the traditional look of these chairs.